surftrips.co

 Frequently asked

-Playa de Arena is a mixed break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Playa de Arena is a mixed bottom, short hollow beach-break barrels with lava reef flanks, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Playa de Arena